stillinqueue/retail-lakehouse-databricks-pyspark/docs/model_serving.md

 warehouse_id
 ```

-### Example Business Use Case
+### Business Use Case

-An inventory dashboard or operational application can call the model to predict which products are likely to go out of stock soon.
+This model helps inventory teams identify products that may go out of stock before supplier replenishment arrives.

+The prediction can support:

+- Inventory alerts
+- Replenishment planning
+- Purchase order prioritization
+- Dashboard risk indicators

 ---

 ## Model 2: Reorder Flag Classifier

-### Prediction Goal
+### Purpose

-Predict whether a product needs to be reordered.
+The reorder flag classifier predicts whether a product should be reordered.

 ### Target Column